UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="18" title='Filtering using "and" or "or"'>

-Let's find all the pokemon that meet multiple requirements.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Let's find all the pokemon that meet multiple conditions.

 Tasks:
 - Filter the dataframe for the pokemon that have `attack` and `defense` values both greater than 100.
 - Save this dataframe as an object named `mighty_pokemon`.